msfjarvis/msfjarvis.dev/content/projects.md

   staying up-to-date with kernel.org linux-stable releases.

-I am currently interning for [WireGuard](https://wireguard.com), a next generation kernel-space VPN with a focus on speed and privacy.
+I am also interning for [WireGuard](https://wireguard.com), a next generation kernel-space VPN with a focus on speed and privacy.